navikt/aksel/.changeset/little-files-cough.md

 ---
-"@navikt/ds-react": minor
+"@navikt/ds-react": major
 ---

-Tooltip: New prop 'desribeChild' to better handle elements with no visible labels.
+Tooltip: :boom: Updated labeling of items inside Tooltip.
+See migrations for how to update.
+TODO: Insert link here.